tomsmalley/custom-topre-guide/README.md

 Theoretically you could pipe the depth directly to an axis, be it a controller axis or something more interesting like analog mouse keys.
 Noisy readings mean you probably need to introduce a deadzone.

+With split keyboards it is important to share the depth information over the connection, instead of just sending keypresses digitally.
+This is so the master can handle analog commands on the slave.

 ## Example